 The sociology education program implemented by Sidogiri Islamic boarding school is a necessity.
 By participating in educational sociology training, teachers will know about: (1) Teacher and student interaction, that is, this interaction arises in educational institutions which in its form are always related to teaching and delivery of knowledge between a teacher and student; (2) Group dynamics and intra-school organizations, this problem becomes the focus in the discussion of the sociology of education.
 This is because in social groups educational institutions are always closely related to intra-school organizations (3) Structure and function of the education system.
-Studies in the sociology of education also focus on the handling of structures and systems in the world of education; (4) The education system in the community is successful but may not be successfully applied (Maunah, 2016).
+Studies in the sociology of education; (4) The education system in the community is successful but may not be successfully applied (Maunah, 2016).